top of page

 With every cold exposure, your body adapts and improves its defense of core body temperature.
 For example, in Are You Getting Enough Vasoconstriction?
 I described how a cold plunge can be a workout for the smooth muscles that control blood flow to your extremities.
 As these muscles get exercise, their function improves.
 The same is true for all aspects of your body's thermoregulation.
 More brown fat = more thermogenesis, and better tolerance of lower temperatures.

 A regular practice of deliberate cold exposure will acclimated you to the cold, and lower the temperature that represents your thermal comfort line.
-As I wrote, in How Often Should You Ice Bath?, you're cold dose depends on your cold acclimation.
+As I wrote, in Guide to Optimal Ice Bath, you're cold dose depends on your cold acclimation.
 The more you practice cold exposure, the colder the water has to be to get the same cold shock value.

 I keep my ice bath at about 34F, with ice floating at the top.
 That's probably too cold for most people, but I find that if I let the temperature get up over about 39F, I get bored.
 I need the ice around my neck and the shock of the freezing water to activate my central nervous system.
 It takes about 5-6 min at that temperature